 A typical CD has a sample rate of 44.1kHz, or double that of what the average human ear registers (20kHz).
-CDs are also 16 bit, each bit representing a slice of the sound you are hearing.
+CDs are also 16-bit, each bit representing a slice of the sound you are hearing.

 The more bits, the more range in the information stored.
 Resulting in greater accuracy when it comes to hearing subtle details that are usually lost at lower bit depths.

 Uncompressed audio has a file size of about 10.6 megabytes per minute (think WAV or AIFF file formats).
-When you consider that the average song is about 4 minutes long, 10 songs (the average album length) requires almost half a gig of hard drive space.
+When you consider that the average song is about 4 minutes long, 10 songs (the average album length) require almost half a gig of hard drive space.
 This makes the desire to compress music abundantly clear.

 This brings us to the main topic of our little educational journey.
-Lossy and lossless, the two types of audio compression.
+Lossy and lossless, are the two types of audio compression.

 Lossless Audio Formats

 Lossless compression is found in formats like FLAC (Free Lossless Audio Codec) and ALAC (Apple Lossless Audio Codec).
-It doesn’t remove any data like lossy compression does.
+It doesn’t remove any data as lossy compression does.
 It instead, shrinks the whole file.
 Thus keeping all of the sound quality of the original recording.

-When the audio files are played, they are restored back to their original state.
+When the audio files are played, they are restored to their original state.
 Think of it as a kind of ZIP or RAR file that decompresses as it is being played.